[Note: All Basque words are in Italics and Bold-faced Green]

 "The dynasty of Kish was founded by Enmebaragesi, a contemporary of Gilgamesh, who it now appears may have been a woman" (p.
 79)

-Somewhere in the Sahara the center of the first civilization on earth had developed and all people were taught the same highly developed language which Nyland calls Saharan.
-Those migrants who subsequently settled in the Fertile Crescent, Anatolia, the Ukraine and the Indus valley therefore all spoke the same Saharan language: "Now the whole world spoke one language (Genesis 11:1)".
-In the areas where male domination had taken hold priest/scholars were assigned to develop new languages which had no likeness to the original.
-The people settling in the Indus valley taught the Saharan language to the endemic population which today is spoken in the unmanipulated Dravidian family of languages (see Lahovary).
-The first efforts of manipulating the foundation language were probably made in Sumeria and at first were quite unorganized, some using the original Saharan vowel-interlocking agglutination formula while others just put original words together, or combinations of both systems.
+Somewhere in West Africa the center of the first civilization on earth had developed and all people were taught the same highly developed language which Nyland later calls Saharan.
+Those migrants who subsequently settled in the Fertile Crescent, Anatolia, the Ukraine and the Indus valley therefore all spoke the same Saharan Language, which evolved from the more ancient Igbo Language: "Now the whole world spoke one language (Genesis 11:1)".
+In the areas where male domination had taken hold priest/scholars were assigned to develop new languages that had no likeness to the original.
+The people settling in the Indus valley taught the Saharan language to the endemic population which today is spoken in the little manipulated Dravidian family of languages (see Lahovary).
+The first efforts of manipulating the foundation language were probably made in Sameria and at first were quite unorganized, some using the original Saharan vowel-interlocking agglutination formula while others just put original words together, or combinations of both systems.
 Examples of vowel-agglutination are the new words invented for king shown here in several extinct near-eastern languages:

 An example of assembling parts of Saharan words into new words and names without the VCV formula is: Nunbarsegunu, (an alternate name for the Goddess Nisaba, mother of Ninlil):